CumulusNetworks/DUE/README.md

 # Dedicated User Environment (DUE)
 Copyright 2022,2023 Nvidia Corporation.
 All rights reserved.

-DUE is a wrapper for Docker to create easy to use build environments.
+DUE is a wrapper for Docker and Podman to create user friendly Linux build environments.

 ## The TL:DR

-Start with a Docker image for your desired Debian based operating system
+Start with a Docker image for your target Linux based operating system
 **+**
 DUE configuration utilities
 **+**